RiahiAchraf/HrFlow/README.md

-#  HrFlow - Job Listing Web Page Challenge 🚀
+#  🚀 HrFlow - Job Listing Web Page Challenge

 ## Overview

 This challenge involves developing a responsive web page using the React.js library that displays a list of jobs.
-The page allows users to filter job listings by categories, search for jobs using a text input, and apply various filters.
+The page allows users to filter job listings by categories, search for jobs using text input, and apply various filters.

 [hr-flow.vercel.app](https://hr-flow.vercel.app/)